Pneumonia: Causes, Symptoms & Support Strategies

 Final Thoughts on Pneumonia

 Pneumonia is an inflammation of the air sacs in your lungs caused by an infection.
-While sometimes symptoms, including coughing, difficulty breathing, and fever may be mild in some cases, but they can also become severe or even life-threatening.
+While sometimes symptoms, including coughing, difficulty breathing, and fever may be mild in some cases, they can also become severe or even life-threatening.
 Follow my tips and try natural support strategies to strengthen your immune system and improve your overall health.

 At my clinic, we offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.